 Artist’s Statement

+My own art has been strongly influenced by the masks, costumes and religious artifacts representing animistic spirits from African, Papuan, Tai and Lao hilltribe, Balinnese, North Sumatran, Inuit, Sami and Siberian cultures.
+What amazing visions humanity has created!
 I encourage you to hang talismanic prints on your own cave walls— to invite prosperity, fertility and abundance into all our lives.

 Blessings to The Great Mother of us All.